 The Target Technology Incubator

-The Target Technology Incubator currently has eight tenant companies and three new companies.
-Combined, tenant companies raised more than $3 million in investment capital and research grants this year, more than doubling FY12 and added 17 new full-time positions.
+The Target Technology Incubator currently has five tenant companies and four affiliate companies.
+Combined, tenant companies raised more than $2.4 million in investment capital and research grants this year, more than doubling FY12 and added 17 new full-time positions.
 These totals include eight tenant or affiliate companies who graduated from the incubator in FY13.

-- Advanced Infrastructure Technologies, LLC – Advanced Infrastructure Technologies, LLC will attempt to commercialize the composite bridge construction technology, called “Bridge in a Backpack,” developed at UMaine’s AEWC Advanced Structures & Composites Center.
-The technology involves hollow composite tubes that can be shipped in a bag to any construction site, inflated at the site, bent to any shape to fit the geometry of the site and infused with a resin to become rigid overnight.
-In its first year, the company expects to construct as many as six bridges in Maine, working with the Maine Department of Transportation, local contractors, and engineering firms.
+Advanced Infrastructure Technologies is commercializing the composite bridge construction technology, called Bridge-in-a-Backpack, developed at UMaine’s Advanced Structures and Composites Center.
+The technology involves hollow composite tubes that can be shipped in a bag to any construction site, inflated at the site, bent to any shape to fit the geometry of the site and infused with a resin that becomes rigid overnight.
+In its first year, the company expects to construct as many as six bridges in Maine, working with the Maine DOT, and local contractors and engineering firms.
 After an initial incubation of five years, the company says it could employ more than 100 people, including engineers, technicians, manufacturing, and sales and marketing personnel.

 Target Affiliates Program

 Target’s Affiliates Program allows companies that are not tenants to benefit from many of the services and resources available at the center.
 Affiliates include existing technology companies, start-ups and University researchers who are commercializing new technologies.